freshpex/freshpex/README.md

 I regularly publish web development articles on **Buy Me A Coffee**.
 Check out [all my articles here](https://www.buymeacoffee.com/freshpex) for tutorials, tips, and deep-dives into web tech!

 ## ☕ Support Me
-If you enjoy my work, consider
+If you enjoy my work, consider buying me a coffee by clicking 👉
 <!-- LINKCOUNTER-START -->
 [![☕️ Clicks][badge]][go]
 <!-- LINKCOUNTER-END -->